wcarc-on/wcarc-site/minutes/minutes202212.md

 - Nothing to report.

 ### President's Report
 For the annual report, Charles listed the 2022 Club highlights.
-The report is filed as a separate document, and is available for consultation on the Club website.
+The report is filed as a separate document, and is available for consultation on the Club website: [2022 Annual Report](report2022.html)

 ### Officers Election
 According to the Club's constitution, two positions, namely Vice-President and Treasurer, are scheduled to be elected during this meeting.